LOADING ...

 Only was,

-you have to have a in order to get played on the radio
+you have to have a record in to get played on the radio

 Well there were no talent scouts

-hanging around the Animal's in those days so
+around the Animal's Corner in those days so

 If I wanted to a record to sell